danesparza/fxdmx/README.md

 See the REST API documentation at http://localhost:3040/v1/swagger/

 ## Setup
-There is one very simple setup step you should probably do:  Setting the default serial USB device.
+After plugging in your hardware, there is one very simple setup step you should probably do:  Setting the default serial USB device.
 You can see all the USB serial devices installed by using the REST service call `/v1/system/usbinfo`.
 On my test Raspberry Pi, here's what this looks like when I run curl:

 Request:
 ```bash